 For me marketing and communications are multidimensional.
 Its about understanding the business of a company, the market’s it plays in and competition, its products and then working to communicate their objectives and strategies to customers, stakeholders, sales and employees.
 It involves strategy, planning, a lot of writing, building consensus, timing of how and when to communicate and the execution of that plan with others throughout a company – from the various cross functional teams, executives, and the internal and external world.

 I also love people, and I love to hear people’s stories and opinions.
-I love working with my colleagues, influencers, standards bodies, customers, partners, the media and industry analysts.
+I love working with my colleagues, influencers, standards bodies, customers, partners, sales, the media and industry analysts.
 I truly enjoy working with people who are passionate about life, their company and products, and wanting to tell a compelling story.

 For me, one of the most critical skills is that of listening and being able to draw a conclusion when many opinions are given.
-Being able to take those opinions and hone in on the key business and market goals and objectives that you can build a strategic communications and PR plans and programs – story really – to execute on.
+Being able to take those opinions and hone in on the key business and market goals and objectives that you can build strategic marketing, communications and PR plans and programs – story really – to execute on.